yeemey/yeemey.github.io/_posts/2019-12-15-User-Notes-On-Bacterial-Haplotype-Reconstruction-Software.md

 --

-Having learned my lesson about using tools that aren't intended for, or validated on specific types of data, next time on Lab Notes, I'll cover [EVORhA](bioinformatics.intec.ugent.be/kmarchal/EVORhA/), "the first bacterial haplotype reconstruction method" for the analysis of "pooled sequence data obtained from populations of clonal organisms with a low mutation frequency and/or data obtained with a short-read based technology."
+Having learned my lesson about using tools that aren't intended for, or validated on specific types of data, next time on User Notes, I'll cover [EVORhA](bioinformatics.intec.ugent.be/kmarchal/EVORhA/), "the first bacterial haplotype reconstruction method" for the analysis of "pooled sequence data obtained from populations of clonal organisms with a low mutation frequency and/or data obtained with a short-read based technology."